 Those Games, chaired by Paul Ziffren and led by President Peter V. Ueberroth, made Olympic history with private financing, a substantial surplus at the end of the Games and the use of more than 33,000 volunteers to support and operate the Games.
 It left legacies that include the LA84 Foundation, a charitable foundation that continues to spend millions of dollars annually on amateur sports in Southern California.

 From 1984 to 2001, SCCOG was less active, awaiting more opportune times to bid for the Games again.
 In 2001, with the unanimous support of Los Angeles’ City Council and Mayor, SCCOG submitted a bid for the 2012 Games.
 That bid was based on the 1984 concepts of a privately-funded Games which rely on existing infrastructure and yield fiscal benefits both to the Olympic Movement and to the Southern California community.
 Those concepts are the operating philosophies of SCCOG.
 Nevertheless, New York City became the USOC’s 2012 selection, and SCCOG actively supported the New York bid for those games at the international level.
 In July 2005 the IOC selected London as the 2012 host city.

-In 2002, after the death of Chairman Argue, Barry A. Sanders became Chairman of SCCOG.
-The leadership of SCCOG has reorganized, bringing in a new and diverse group of Southern California civic and sports leaders to supplement those who have been involved for many years.
-SCCOG has renewed its efforts to bring sports championships of all kinds to Southern California, to support the Olympic Movement in all ways, and to stand ready to host the Olympic Games at the earliest opportunity.
+Under current SCCOG Chairman Barry A. Sanders, the leadership of SCCOG has reorganized, bringing in a new and diverse group of Southern California civic and sports leaders to supplement those who have been involved for many years.
+SCCOG has renewed its efforts to bring sports championships of all kinds to Southern California, to support the Olympic Movement in all ways, and to stand ready for Los Angeles to host the Olympic Games at the earliest opportunity